Learning how to make your own e liquid is a must if you’re serious about vaping!

 Last but by no means least… Scales!

-When it comes to DIY e liquid, mixing by weight is the ultimate in convenience.
+When it comes to making your own vape juice, mixing by weight is the ultimate in convenience.

 You just pop your empty vape bottle on the scales, add your ingredient until the reading hits the spot you want and BINGO… Hit the ‘tare’ function (the scales you’re going to buy must have this function!) to reset the reading and add the next ingredient!